Constrained Generalized Delaunay Graphs Are Plane Spanners: The Constrained Generalized Delaunay Graph Is Plane with Constant Spanning Ratio

 We note that the \delGraph does not depend on the location of $O$ inside $C$, as the presence of any edge $p q$ is defined in terms of \C{p}{q}, which does not depend on the location of $O$.
 Therefore, we define $\kappa_C$ as follows: Throughout the remainder of this section, we assume that $O$ is picked such that $\kappa_C = \kappa_{C,O}$.
-Some examples of $\kappa_C$ are the following: When $C$ is a circle, $\kappa_C = \pi/2$ with $O$ being the center of $C$, when $C$ is a rectangle where $l$ and $s$ are the length of its long and short side, $\kappa_C = (l + s) / s = l/s + 1$ with $O$ being the center of $C$, and when $C$ is an equilateral triangle, $\kappa_C = \sqrt{3}$ with $O$ being the center of $C$.
+We refer to this $O$ as the \emph{center} of $C$.
+Some examples of $\kappa_C$ are the following: When $C$ is a circle, $\kappa_C = \pi/2$ with $O$ being the center of $C$, when $C$ is a rectangle where $l$ and $s$ are the length of its long and short side, $\kappa_C = (l + s) / s = l/s + 1$ with $O$ being the center of $C$, and when $C$ is an equilateral triangle, $\kappa_C = \sqrt{3}$ with $O$ being the center of mass of $C$.

-Given a \delGraph $G$, let $p$ and $q$ be two vertices on the boundary of a face $f$ of the \delGraph, such that $p$ can see $q$ and the line segment $p q$ does not intersect the exterior of $f$.
+Given a \delGraph $G$, let $p$ and $q$ be two vertices on the boundary of a face $f$ of the \delGraph, such that $p$ can see $q$ (i.e., $p q$ does not intersect any constraints) and the line segment $p q$ does not intersect the exterior of $f$.
 If for every such pair $p$ and $q$ on every face $f$, there exists a path in $G$ of length at most $\kappa \cdot |p q|$, then $G$ satisfies the \emph{visible-pair $\kappa$-spanner property}.
 We show that the \delGraph satisfies the visible-pair $\kappa_C$-spanner property.
 However, before we do this, we bound the length of the union of the boundary of a sequence of homothets that have their centers on a line.